How to Mother Yourself

 Loneliness and grief are the experiences most likely to expose gaps in internal mothering.
 These states cannot be fixed or distracted away.
 They require presence.

-Self-mothering in these moments means not abandoning yourself emotionally.
+Self-mothering in these moments means not abandoning yourself emotionally and learning to listen to what grief or loneliness is asking for instead of escaping it.
 You do not rush to numb the feeling or replace it.
-You stay with it in a grounded way, acknowledging its reality without letting it define your worth or future.
+You stay with it in a grounded way, acknowledging its reality, including pain connected to the past, without letting it define your worth or future.

 You may say internally: